mbingenheimer/buddhist_studies_glossaries/README.md

 This repository provides glossaries for Buddhist Studies.
 I use them in [GoldenDict](http://goldendict.org), but other offline dictionary platforms like StarDict, AppleDict, Pleco, QuickDic, will be able to read some of them.
-They come in different formats like xdxf, bgl, and StarDict's .idx/,ifo etc. To transform into other formats I recommend [pyglossary](https://github.com/ilius/pyglossary).
+They come in different formats like xdxf, bgl, and StarDict's .idx/,ifo etc. (To convert into other formats I recommend [pyglossary](https://github.com/ilius/pyglossary)).
-The glossaries are distributed under a Creative Commons 0 (1.0 Universal) License.
+The glossaries here are distributed under a Creative Commons 0 (1.0 Universal) License.
 Currently included here:

 * "DILA_persAuthority20XX-XX.dict.xdxf.zip": Dictionary version of the Dharma Drum [Buddhist Person Name Authority](http://authority.dila.edu.tw/person/).
 Contains information (in Chinese) on c.42,000 East Asian and some Indian Buddhists.
 I update this occasionally as the database evolves.